 While protests were limited to Melbourne, almost every newspaper in the country editorialised against the sentence.
 Nationwide opinion polls showed support for capital punishment was at an historic low.

-Ryan’s biographer Mike Richards points out:
+Ryan’s biographer Mike Richards wrote:

 There was a new generation of Australians who had come to political maturity, and simply believed that hanging was barbaric in our time.
 They were more confident and assertive about articulating that view.